 A. Identification of Indemnitor and Indemnitee:

-2. Indemnitee: The indemnitee is the party that is entitled to receive indemnification.
+- Indemnitee: The person or entity that’s receiving indemnification.
 They are the ones who seek protection from potential losses or liabilities.

 B. Description of Covered Claims and Liabilities: Clearly define the scope of claims and liabilities that will trigger indemnification.
+It’s important to spell it out in full and in language that’s easy to understand.
+It’ll prevent many issues if the indemnification clause needs to be invoked.
 This can include:

-C. Allocation of Responsibility for Costs and Damages: Specify how the costs, damages, and expenses will be covered:
+C. Allocation of Responsibility for Costs and Damages: Specify how the costs, damages, and expenses will be covered if an indemnity clause is invoked:

-• Indicate whether the indemnitor will cover legal fees, settlement amounts, or other related costs.
+- Indicate whether the indemnitor will cover legal fees, settlement amounts, or other related costs.
+Will they play the full amount or a partial amount?
+Is there a limit to the liability that the indemnitor will need to shoulder?

 D. Scope and Limitations of Indemnification: Set boundaries for the indemnification obligation: